Two-way MANOVA Example

 We see from Figure 3 that the interaction between the two factors is significant (although the tests on the individual factors are not significant).

-The various SSCP and covariance matrices are shown in Figure 4.
+We show the various SSCP and covariance matrices in Figure 4.

 SSCP and Covariance Matrices